dslab-epfl/svshi/README.md

   Corresponds to the `svshi removeApp -n appName` of the CLI.

-  Runs the `removeApp -n appName` operation of `svshi`, replying with the `status` representating whether the removal was successful or not and the `output` contains the messages returned by `svshi`.
+  Runs the `removeApp -n appName` operation of `svshi`, replying with the `status` representing whether the removal was successful or not and the `output` contains the messages returned by `svshi`.

 - POST `/removeAllApps`

   Corresponds to the `svshi removeApp --all` of the CLI.

-  Runs the `removeApp --all` operation of `svshi`, replying with the `status` representating whether the removal was successful or not and the `output` contains the messages returned by `svshi`.
+  Runs the `removeApp --all` operation of `svshi`, replying with the `status` representing whether the removal was successful or not and the `output` contains the messages returned by `svshi`.

 - POST `/run/:ipPort`